Claas

 CLAAS is an agricultural machinery manufacturer based in Harsewinkel, Germany, in the federal state of North Rhine Westphalia.
 Founded in 1913 by August Claas, CLAAS is a family business and one of the market and technology leaders in harvesting technology.
 It is the European market leader in combine harvesters and considered as world market leader in self-propelled forage harvesters.
 The product range also includes tractors, balers, mowers, rakes, tedders, silage trailers, wheel loaders, telehandlers and other harvesting equipment as well as farming information technology.
-CLAAS employs around 11,500 employees worldwide and reported a turnover of roughly 3.9 billion euros in the 2019 financial year.
-About 78.5% of sales are generated outside of Germany.
+CLAAS employs around 11,650 employees worldwide and reported a turnover of roughly 4.9 billion euros in the 2025 financial year.
+About 77.6% of sales were generated outside of Germany.

 History

 Early days

 The beginnings of the company go back to 1887, when Franz Claas founded a company in Clarholz for the production of milk centrifuges.
 From about 1900 onwards, he also manufactured other agricultural machinery there, such as straw binders and cutters for mowing machines.

 The official foundation of the company took place in 1913, when the son of Franz Claas, August Claas, informed the responsible office in Herzebrock that he was manufacturing straw binders with two locksmiths and one unskilled worker.
 In 1914 his brothers Franz jun. and Bernhard Claas also joined the company.
 The company was then continued under the name "Gebr.
 Claas".
-The fourth brother, Theo, officially joined the company as a partner in 1940.
+The fourth brother, Theo, officially joined the company as a partner in 1935.

 Growth period

 After their return from the First World War, the Claas brothers and sisters moved their company to Harsewinkel in 1919, where they bought a disused hard stone factory and continued production.
-The export of Claas products now also began from Harsewinkel, initially to Holland, France and Belgium.
+The export of Claas products now also began from Harsewinkel, initially to The Netherlands, France and Belgium.

 In 1930, the development of the first CLAAS combine harvester began, initially as machines using the fore-cut principle.
 The first CLAAS straw baler was produced in 1931.
 In 1936, the company launched the first combine harvester designed specifically for European harvesting conditions, the combine harvester (ger.
 Mäh-Dresch-Binder – MDB).
 This was then mass-produced from 1937.
 Until the production was stopped due to the war in 1943, approx. 1400 machines were produced.